stackitcloud/stackit-cli/docs/stackit_argus_grafana_describe.md

 ### Synopsis

 Shows details of the Grafana configuration of an Argus instance.
-The initial admin user and password will be shown in the "pretty" output format.
+The Grafana dashboard URL and initial credentials (admin user and password) will be shown in the "pretty" output format.
 These credentials are only valid for first login.
 Please change the password after first login.
 After changing, the initial password is no longer valid.
-The initial password is hidden by default, if you want to see it use the "--show-password" flag.
+The initial password is shown by default, if you want to hide it use the "--hide-password" flag.

 ```
 stackit argus grafana describe [flags]